nasa/cumulus-orca/website/docs/developer/research/research-s3-bucket-policies.md

 }
 ```

+Testing should be done to identify any changes needed to lock out Non-SSL requests.
+A [Jira task](https://bugs.earthdata.nasa.gov/browse/ORCA-452) has been created to implement this limit.

+### Encryption

+A [default encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) should be used to encrypt data-at-rest, protecting it from attackers targeting storage mediums.
+Since Orca S3 buckets presently reside in a different account from the producers/consumers, this presently requires a customer-managed key with [proper cross-account access](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-access-default-encryption/).
+Note that objects already in an un-encrypted bucket will not be automatically encrypted if encryption is added.
+A [Jira task](https://bugs.earthdata.nasa.gov/browse/ORCA-453) has been created to implement this feature.

+## Versioned Glacier Bucket

+Suggested name: PREFIX-orca-archive-versioned

+Our [current Glacier bucket instructions](../deployment-guide/creating-orca-glacier-bucket.md) are well suited to storage.
+There are a few changes we should consider.

+Presently, ORCA does not handle versioned data, but it also does not preclude that capability in its buckets.
+Setting versioning on Glacier allows for finer-grained data backup as users could recover from a specific version of a file being overwritten.
+To enable development towards this goal, we should either replace the existing bucket with a versioned bucket and move existing data over, or instruct users on how to [enable versioning on their buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html).

 We should also remove the ACL capabilities due to AWS potential deprecation.
 This will be detailed in a [future section](#acl-rule-replacement).

 ## WORM Glacier Bucket

+Note that this work depends on completing (ORCA-351)[https://bugs.earthdata.nasa.gov/browse/ORCA-351]

 Suggested name: PREFIX-orca-archive-worm